-Eight climbers die on Mount Everest during a storm on this day in 1996.
+Eight climbers die on Mount Everest during a storm on May 10, 1996.
 It was the worst loss of life ever on the mountain on a single day.
 Author Jon Krakauer, who himself attempted to climb the peak that year, wrote a best-selling book about the incident, Into Thin Air, which was published in 1997.
 A total of 15 people perished during the spring 1996 climbing season at Everest.
 Between 1980 and 2002, 91 climbers died during the attempt.

 Sir Edmund Hilary and Tenzing Norgay became the first men to reach the summit of Mount Everest, the world’s tallest mountain, in 1953.
 Though incredibly difficult and dangerous to climb, by the mid-1990s technology had advanced to the point that even intermediate-level climbers could make the attempt with the assistance of expert guides.
 In 1996, an unprecedented 17 expeditions–hundreds of climbers–attempted to scale the Himalayan peak.
 One of these included Sandy Pittman, an only moderately experienced climber.

 Disaster struck on May 10 as four different expeditions all attempted to reach the summit.
 Guide Anatoli Boukreev took his team to the top early in the day, with Rob Hall and Scott Fischer’s team close behind.
 When a powerful storm came up suddenly, the climbers were trapped in a precarious position.
 Even strong and experienced climbers such as Hall and Fischer, both Everest veterans, could only struggle short distances down the peak.
 Boukreev descended to the nearest camp without his clients, ostensibly to be in a better position to rescue them.
 (In his book, Krakauer was highly critical of this move.
 Boukreev countered Krakauer’s version of the story with his own in The Climb, published in 1997.)